arnavg115/agml/README.md

 ### What is planned?
 - Layers: Convolutional
-- Networks: RNN, word2vec, transformers?
+- Networks: RNN, LSTM, transformers?

 ### Why?